worldwidejimmy/tonescope/README.md

 2. Analyze audio in real-time using autocorrelation for pitch detection
 3. Convert frequencies to musical notes
 4. Apply the Krumhansl-Schmuckler key-finding algorithm to detect the musical key
+5. Use energy-based beat detection to identify rhythmic patterns and calculate BPM

 ## Getting Started